SquadcastHub/squadcasthub.github.io/pages/mydoc/apiv2.md

 }
 ```

-This creates an incident and associates that incident with the `event_id` value .
+ This triggers an incident and associates the incident with the `event_id` value as specified.
 This `event_id` can be used to resolve the above created incident with an API call.

-To resolve an incident, the following JSON payload should be sent.
+To resolve an incident, a JSON with the format as shown below should be sent.

 ```json
 {